Subtypes#

 Consider the same example from nominal subtyping, but with an added

-class.
+__subclasshook__ method to the Animal class.
 This method is used to check if

-a class is a structural subtype of Animal
+a class is a structural subtype of Animal by checking if it implements the

-and make_sound
+describe and make_sound methods.

-1def _check_methods(C: Type, *methods: str) -> bool:
+1def _check_methods(C: type, *methods: str) -> bool:

 2 mro = C.__mro__